MathewSchofield/ATL_public/README.md

 ATL/DR.py
 All functions needed to generate the ATL

-prepare_catalogues/
-The code and files used to prepare the TGAS and DR2 catalogues, before the catalogues are given to generateATL.py

 catalogues/
 The DR2 and XHIP catalogues used to make the ATL in generateATL.py (also contains TGAS catalogue, used to make the first version of the ATL)